Vietnam Itinerary 10 Days: 3 Ways to See Vietnam

 Beautiful Hoi An is top of many people’s Vietnam bucket lists.
 With cobbled streets, multicoloured houses, and lots of lanterns, it’s very photogenic, and has an interesting history.

 I’m going to be honest, after visiting many places in Vietnam the over-tourism is a bit much for me – but most people absolutely love it, so one of my fantastic guest posters put together this list of the best things to do in Hoi An to help other travellers there.

-You can spend your two days in Hoi An exploring the old city, cycling to the beach, eating at the numerous fantastic restaurants (there’s plenty of vegan and veggie spots too), booking into a spa and exploring the surrounding rice terraces.
+You can spend your two days in Hoi An exploring the old city, cycling to the beach (it’s one of the best beach destinations in Vietnam!), eating at the numerous fantastic restaurants (there’s plenty of vegan and veggie spots too), booking into a spa and exploring the surrounding rice terraces.

 Tours in Hoi An

 - You could do a tour of the local My Son ruins – click here for more information